dmitry-mashkov/prefix-commit-jira-id/README.md

 }
 ```

+## Usage
+Once you try to make a commit, e.g. `git commit -m "your commit message"` and your current branch name is `feature/ABC-319-foo-bar`
+then your real commit message will become `ABC-319: your commit message`

-To specify a custom branch pattern and a custom prefix message use a special prefixCommitId configuration block:
+To specify a custom branch pattern and a custom prefix message use a special `prefixCommitId` configuration block:

 ```json
 {